Declan Ganley: Business life

 Ganley received the Louisiana Distinguished Service Medal for his work during Hurricane Katrina, where Rivada's emergency deployable communications systems were credited by state and federal officials with dramatically improving communications between emergency response organisations, and saving countless lives.

 Ganley served as the chairman on the Forum on Public Safety in Europe & North America, 2005–2006.
 He was an advisor on "technology and terrorism" to the Club De Madrid.
 In 2008, Ganley accepted the Czech Republic's Michal Tosovsky Prize on behalf of the Irish electorate.
+He has been an occasional analyst on CNBC's Squawk Box Europe.
+He has made occasional TV appearances and radio broadcasts in Ireland, occasionally with partner Constantin Gurdgiev.

 As of 2022, he is the CEO and chairman of Rivada Networks, a US-based firm specialising in the provision of telecommunications systems to the military, police and emergency services in disaster situations.

 Ganley has written about the future of mobile spectrum and bandwidth for the Sunday Independent.

 On 14 March 2013, Ganley represented Rivada Networks in testimony to the US House of Representatives Committee on Energy and Commerce, Subcommittee on Communications and Technology, for the hearing entitled "Oversight of FirstNet and Emergency Communications".

 In May 2011, Ganley set up a Swiss finance fund, St. Columbanus AG, along with businessmen Constantin Gurdgiev and Andrew Jamieson, which was billed as a "safe haven" for Irish funds from European banks.

+In March 2022, Ganley launched Rivada Space Networks GmbH, a wholly owned subsidiary of Rivada Networks that plans to launch 600 low Earth orbit satellites interconnected with laser links to form a single global mesh network in space, termed the "Outernet".
+Ganley dismissed concerns about an oversupply of low Earth orbit satellites and the problems associated with space debris.

+In 2024, Ganley was threatened with jail time or a fine for failing to appear before a New York court in relation to payments that were to be made to David Shuman, a shareholder in Rivada Networks.